Student loan debt is a monster problem.

-One way money could be raised is by issuing bonds with the college’s facilities as collateral, and having their reputation and credit rating be a determining factor in their cost of capital.
+One way money could be raised is by issuing bonds with the college’s facilities as collateral and having their reputation for student outcomes and credit ratings be a determining factor in their cost of capital.

-And that’s just one way; there are lots of other capital markets facilities by which schools could raise loan capital pools.
+That’s just one way; there are lots of other capital market facilities by which schools could raise loan capital pools.

 If colleges financed students’ attendance, they’d be directly impacted by the ability of their students – whether they graduate or not – to repay their loans.